muazhari/transcriber-rag/README.md

 # transcriber-rag

-> A simple speech transcriber with RAG application using Deepgram and LangChain.
+> A simple voice transcriber with RAG application using Deepgram and LangChain.

 ## Tutorial